10 Easy Stretches for Hikers and Backpackers

 A woman does a wide legged forward fold while hiking

-This is also a great time to grab your foam roller, tennis ball, or other self-massage tools to loosen up tight muscles.
+If you’re feeling particularly tight, I recommend grabbing a foam roller, tennis ball, or other self-massage tools to help loosen up those tight muscles.

 1. Start on your hands and knees.